disasters/eligos/README.md

 Service framework for Rust!

 Concepts:
-* `Codec` deserializes requests and serializes responses
+* `Codec` is a state machine that deserializes requests and serializes responses.
+There is a default `Framed` codec that just prefixes a message with 4 bytes representing its size.
 * `Service` accepts from a listening socket and hands the connection to one of the supplied `Receiver`s
-* `Receiver` uses user-supplied logic to handle a request and optionally respond.
+* `Receiver` uses user-supplied logic to handle a request, and optionally respond.
 Every Receiver has its own thread and MIO event loop.

 ### Running
 ###### Cargo.toml